Eschatologue/CM_wiki/docs/character-creation/origin/species/aasimar.md

 When you reach character level 3, you can transform as a **:rsc-b: Bonus Action**{ .em } using one of the options below (choose the option each time you transform).
 That transformation lasts for 2 minute or until you end it (no action required).
 Once you transform, you can't do so again until you finish a Long Rest.

 Once on each of your turns before that transformation ends, you can deal extra damage to one target when you deal damage to it with an attack or a spell.
-The extra damage equals your Proficiency Bonus, and the extra damage's type is either *:dmg-necr: Necrotic*{ .dmg-necr } for **Necrotic Shroud**{ .inl } or *:dmg-radi: Radiant*{ .dmg-radi } for **Heavenly Wings**{ .inl } and **Inner Radiance**{ .inl }.
+The extra damage equals your Proficiency Bonus, and the extra damage's type is either **:dmg-necr: Necrotic**{ .dmg-necr } for **Necrotic Shroud**{ .inl } or **:dmg-radi: Radiant**{ .dmg-radi } for **Heavenly Wings**{ .inl } and **Inner Radiance**{ .inl }.

 Here are the transformation options:

 **Heavenly Wings**{ .inl } Two spectral wings sprout from your back temporarily.
 Until the transformation ends, you have a Fly Speed equal to your :rsc-speed: Speed.

 **Inner Radiance**{ .inl } Searing light temporarily radiates from your eyes and mouth.
-For the duration, you shed Bright Light in a 10-foot radius and Dim Light for an additional 10 feet, and at the end of each of your turn, each creature within 10 feet of you takes :dmg-radi: Radiant damage equal to your Proficiency Bonus.
+For the duration, you shed Bright Light in a 10-foot radius and Dim Light for an additional 10 feet, and at the end of each of your turn, each creature within 10 feet of you takes **:dmg-radi: Radiant**{ .dmg-radi } damage equal to your Proficiency Bonus.

 **Necrotic Shroud**{ .inl } Your eyes briefly become pools of darkness and flightless wings sprout from your back temporarily.
 Creatures other than your allies within 10 feet of tou must succeed on a :d20-save: **Charisma saving throw** (DC 8 + your Charisma modifier + Proficiency Bonus) or have the ^^Frightened^^ condition until the end of your next turn.